valeporti/imt_chatbot/data/nlu.md

 - to make a subscribtion
 - yes I would like to subscribe
 - yes subscribe me

-## intent:nicetomeetyou
-- Delighted to make your acquaintance.
-- Feels great to see you!
-- Glad to make your acquaintance.
-- Glad to meet you
-- Glad to meet you!
-- Glad to meet you.
-- Glad we've met.
-- Good to meet you!
-- Good to see you!
-- Great interacting with you
-- Great seeing you
-- Great to meet you!
-- Great to meet you.
-- Happy to get to see you.
-- Hi, glad to meet you.
-- Hi, nice to meet you!
-- I am glad I met you.
-- I had a great meeting with you
-- I'm glad to have met you!
-- I'm glad to meet you!
-- I'm happy that we have met!
-- I'm pleased to meet you!
-- I'm so happy that I could meet you.
-- I'm thrilled to meet you!
-- It is indeed a pleasure to be able to meet you.
-- It was a pleasure to have your company.
-- It was nice to have met you
-- It's a pleasure to make your acquaintance!
-- It's a pleasure to meet you!
-- It's good that I could meet you.
-It was a pleasure.
-- It's great to get to know you!
-- It's great to make your acquaintance!
-- It's nice to finally meet you.
-- It's wonderful to meet you!
-- It’s a pleasure to meet you
-- It’s great connecting with you.
-- Lovely to meet you.
-- Nice to have met you.
-- Pleased to make your acquaintance!
-- Pleased to meet you!
-- Pleased to meet you.
-- See you around.
-It was a pleasure meeting you.
-- Thank you for this meeting.
-It was great to see you.
-- nice to meet you

 ## intent:mood_great
 - perfect